researchgate/crossref-snapshot-mount/README.md

 ### Cleanup

 * The minimum amount of cleanup that is a must is flattening the field "date-parts".
-In the crossref snapshots, date-parts are double arrays [["YYYY-MM-DDTHH:MM:S]].
+In the crossref snapshots, date-parts are double arrays [["YYYY-MM-DDTHH:MM:S]] fields which BQ does not allow.
   We run a python script to flatten the date-parts field.

 #### Running the cleanup script